learningmatter-mit/RLVacDiffSim/README.md

 ## Usage
 We provide scripts in command line interface (CLI).
-Trained models and initial poscars (256 atoms with mono vacancy) are saved in [figshare]("https://doi.org/10.6084/m9.figshare.27931812")
+Trained models and initial poscars (256 atoms with mono vacancy) are saved in figshare [TBD]

 Exampeles are as follows: